Galaxies99/TransCG-data-collector/readme.md

 # 6dPose Annotator for Camera

 This project is initially developed by [Minghao Gou](https://github.com/GouMinghao) and then modified by [Tony Fang](https://github.com/Galaxies99).
-This project aims to develop a convenient manual annotator when raw models and scenes are given.
+This project aims to develop a convenient manual annotator when raw models and scenes are given, along with a handy data collector.
 In this special camera version of 6dpose annotator, the scene is captured by a RealSense camera.

 ## Preparation